TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/reviews/dysmantle-2021-video-game-review.md

 - Smelting... that requires you to wait MINUTES in REAL TIME: to create some resources, you need to use a smelter... that takes minutes of REAL TIME to do the crafting.
 As in 15 minutes to make 6 *things*.
 This is literally the mechanics of a mobile pay to win game.

 - Fighting zombies: the world map is FILLED with zombies (by filled with it, I mean it, there's one every 10 meters in cities and one every 100 meters in the countryside), so you have to fight them with a really bad combat system: hit with melee and move back (or roll) to avoid being hit.
-That would be acceptable... if the enemies didn't respawn every time you used a campfire (you can get an upgrade in the end game (not before!) so that they don't respawn... except you need to get an upgrade in every single zone).
+That would be acceptable... if the enemies didn't respawn every time you used a campfire - you can get an (expensive) upgrade in the end game (not before!) so that they don't respawn... except you need to get an upgrade in every single zone (there's a dozen of them)...

 This fighting is one of the main things that RUINS THE GAME.